Pound sign: Other uses

-The logo of the UK Independence Party, a British political party, is based on the pound sign, symbolising the party's opposition to adoption of the euro and to the European Union generally.
+British political party UK Independence Party used a logo based on the pound sign, symbolising the party's opposition to adoption of the euro and to the European Union generally.

 The pound sign was used as an uppercase letter (the lowercase being ſ, long s) to signify the sound in the early 1993–1995 version of the Turkmen Latin alphabet.